 - 1/4 c. unsweetened applesauce and 1/2 tsp. additional baking soda

 These are all per egg, so double for this recipe.
 I used the flax version in our test and am indebted to this site for the instructions on refrigerating the flax egg for best results.

 reducing the sweetener

 My next foray into new pumpkin muffin versions will be to reduce the sweetener.
 I’ve had incredible luck with the healthy pumpkin cookies, getting the sweetener down to just 1/4 cup honey for 5 dozen cookies, so I’m pretty confident that the natural sweetness of the pumpkin and cinnamon will help here, too.
 I’ll first try cutting to 1/4 or 1/2 cup honey and adding a bit of extra pumpkin (or maybe natural applesauce?) to help fill in the bulk I’m taking out.
+I could also try using other healthy sweeteners like sorghum syrup and maple syrup.
+They have a strong flavor, so a little goes a long way.
 Considering that between myself and readers, these muffins have been made with approximately 5,283 substitutions and additions and always work out, I’m guessing this will too!

 Others have used mashed banana in place of sweetener in a different muffin recipe, so that is another way to fill in the “sweet” if the muffins don’t taste so great after reducing the sweetener, and I’m curious what would happen if I took the honey 100% away, added 1/2-3/4 cup pumpkin and a little bit of stevia for sweetness.
 If you experiment, let us know in the comments!

 - how to make crispy pumpkin seeds (you must take advantage of the free seeds if you bake a pumpkin (or squash) yourself!)

 - pumpkin pie baked oatmeal